-3 The Information Broker
+3. The Information Broker

+We are currently developing a human interface to Hats to enable human analysts to play the Hats game.
 As an analyst playing the game, your job is to protect the Hats society from terrorist attacks.
 You need to identify terrorist task forces before they attack beacons, but you also need to avoid falsely accusing innocent hats.
 The only way to do this successfully is to gather information about hats, identify meetings, track capability trades and form hypotheses about the intentions of groups of hats.
 The information broker provides information about the state of the Hats world.
-The information broker will respond to questions such as "Where is Hat{27} right now?"
+The information broker will respond to questions such as Where is Hat27 right now?
 It will also provide information by subscription to analysts' tools, which in turn make information broker requests.
-For example, a tool might process requests like, "Identify everyone Hat{27} meets in the next 100 steps," or, "Tell me if Hat{27} approaches a beacon with capabilities C_1, C_7 or C{29} ."
+For example, a tool might process requests like, Identify everyone Hat27 meets in the next 100 ticks, or, Tell me if Hat{27} approaches a beacon with capabilities c_1 , c_7 or c{29} .